Stro: Acting career

 Bradley made his acting debut with his role as Darren McGrady in Person of Interest.
 He then played Tucker "Tuck" Simms in the sci-fi adventure Earth to Echo, which was released on July 2, 2014, and TJ in A Walk Among the Tombstones, a film with Liam Neeson, released on September 19, 2014.
 He was Dash Hosney in the FOX series Red Band Society, which premiered on September 17, 2014.
 Most recently, he played Calvin Walker in See You Yesterday, an afrofuturist take on ways that time travel can change the effects of police brutality.
 See You Yesterday was produced by Spike Lee and directed by Stefon Bristol, and debuted on Netflix on May 17.
 2019.

-In June 2019, The Hollywood Reporter stated that Bradley was originally set to play a principal role in HBO's Euphoria, but left the show during filming due to its explicit content and was subsequently replaced with Algee Smith.
+In June 2019, The Hollywood Reporter stated that Bradley was originally set to play Christopher McKay in HBO's Euphoria, but left the show during filming due to its explicit content and was subsequently replaced with Earth to Echo co-star Algee Smith.